Vyral/kevin-mccarthy/_posts/2019-12-17-now-is-the-time-to-think-about-your-goals-for-2020.md

 youtube_code: qPhLu2j_vfo
 ---

-{% include youtube.html %}<center>2019 is coming to an end, which means it’s time to write down your goals for 2020.</center>
+{% include youtube.html %}

+<center>2019 is coming to an end, which means it&rsquo;s time to write down your goals for 2020.</center>

+&nbsp;

 With 2019 coming to an end and the holiday season well underway, I wanted to reach out to you today and wish you a happy holiday.
 I hope you enjoy spending time with your loved ones.&nbsp;